fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Workload defines a class of requests that preferably have similar properties such as response latency or desired priority.
+Workload defines a class of flows that preferably have similar properties such as response latency and desired priority.

 <dl>
 <dt>label_matcher</dt>